 Over the years, I’ve discovered a very different side to this coastal getaway.
 My Hamptons is all about low-key seafood shacks, quirky antiques shops, and placid bays that are perfect for beachcombing.
 Sure, you might run into Paul McCartney at the local café or spot Gwyneth Paltrow’s kids selling lemonade at a makeshift stand—but that is just evidence of the Hamptons’ many faces.

 Where to Stay

 The Maidstone Arms, a sprawling Greek Revival inn overlooking the town pond, has been the place to stay in East Hampton for generations.
 A much-welcome overhaul gave it an offbeat new name, c/o The Maidstone, and a Swedish design sensibility; most of the 16 rooms and three cottages are inspired by famous Scandinavians (Arne Jacobsen, Hans Christian Andersen, even Edvard Munch).
 Just down the street behind an ivy-covered façade is the Baker House 1650, with five Arts and Crafts–style rooms and two lovely outdoor pools.
-Another updated classic is the Inn at Quogue, in an 1824 farmhouse.
-The rooms now have a suitably beachy, if slightly cookie-cutter, feel.
 The American Hotel, a red-brick Victorian in the center of Sag Harbor, stands in stark contrast: it hasn’t changed much since 1846.
 And that’s just how guests like it, with its faded elegance, backgammon tables in the lobby, and a bartender who will soon know your name.
 Another popular dowager: Southampton’s 152-year-old A Butler’s Manor, which is surrounded by lush English gardens.
 Each of the five individually decorated rooms is named after an estate where co-owner Christopher Allen—a former butler—once worked.

 The New Guard